 As the evening progressed, more tear gas was fired at the end of Tim Mei Avenue, though only dozens of protesters were holding out.

-Tom is the editor-in-chief and co-founder of Hong Kong Free Press.
-He has a BA in Communications & New Media from Leeds University and an MA in Journalism from the University of Hong Kong.
-He has contributed to the BBC, Euronews, Quartz, Global Post and others.
+Tom is the editor-in-chief and founder of Hong Kong Free Press.
+He has a BA in Communications and New Media from Leeds University and an MA in Journalism from the University of Hong Kong.
+He has contributed to the BBC, Euronews, Al-Jazeera and others.